acquia/acsf-tools/README.md

 particular adds a lot of complexity when managing multiple sites that live in a shared codebase.
 These tools merge ACSF multisites concepts with the ease of Drush-based administration.

+## Why a 2.x version:

+This project has been historicaly developed to ease running Drush commands on ACSF.
+ACSF is progressively replaced by [MEO](https://www.acquia.com/products/acquia-cloud-platform/multi-experience-operations) which manage multisites in a more standard manner.
+This version of acsf-tools has been adapted to work on both ACSF and MEO.
+It has also been simplified to only keep the possibility to run Drush commands at scale.

 ## Install and Configuration:

 #### Install